bakerfugu/Intro-to-Modding-lessons/README.md

-# Modding-101-lessons
+# Intro to Modding lessons

-These files contain the markdown for the lessons for the Intro to Modding for on [VanillaMod](https://www.vanillamod.com/)
+These are the markdown files for the lessons for the Intro to Modding for on [VanillaMod](https://www.vanillamod.com/)